 While the HST track also follows a three-phase curriculum, the first phase is six months longer than Pathways to match MIT’s semester structure and provide time for intensive research.
 As a result, the PCE phase has two six-month “phase-shifted” admission points: the Pathways students enter each fall and the HST students each spring.
 Finally, the extra six months of the Pathways post-PCE phase allow for three additional required months of basic and population/social science courses, as well as mentored research experiences.

 All HMS medical students are expected to demonstrate mastery of the School’s six competencies for the MD degree: medical knowledge, critical thinking and inquiry, patient care, professionalism, interpersonal and communications skills and organizational and social determinants of health care.
 These competencies inform the program objectives, which, in turn, drive the learning objectives for each course and clerkship.

-The LCME takes curricular governance seriously.
-The Educational Policy and Curriculum Committee acts as HMS’ critical oversight body, with subcommittees, including an assessment subcommittee, overseeing each phase of the curriculum—including the Pathways and HST preclerkship phase.
+The Educational Policy and Curriculum Committee (EPCC) acts as HMS’ critical oversight body, with subcommittees, including an assessment subcommittee, overseeing each phase of the curriculum—including the Pathways and HST preclerkship phase.
 The other committees relevant to the MD program are the Council of Academic Societies for student advising, the Promotion and Review Board for performance monitoring, the Learning Environment Committee and the Committee on Admissions.